 You should always dedicate the whole removable drive to ReadyBoost because forcibly removing it while Windows is working can result in multiple errors (files not found, programs crashing, etc).
 You should always use the Safely Remove Hardware icon to remove ReadyBoost drives properly.

 You can check the total amount of RAM in your computer using keyboard shortcut Windows Key+Pause/Break.
-Alternatively, right-click (My) Computer icon on Desktop or in Start menu and select Properties.
+Alternatively, right-click (My) Computer / This PC icon on Desktop or in Start menu and select Properties.